sebastianspicker/alarm-broker/README.md

 A working tree for alarm-broker with an evolving implementation history.

 ## Overview
-alarm-broker keeps setup, verification, and known limitations in one place.
+alarm-broker documents maintained build commands, known limits, and remaining work.

 ## Status
-Lifecycle stage: core-build-out.
+Lifecycle stage: publication.
 The useful early notes have been carried forward.

 ## Development
-- Reduced surprise in the docker release checks.
+- Kept the next js verification command reproducible.

+- The older setup fragments have been reduced to the useful parts.

 ## Usage
 - Rewrote the next js explanation around the maintained behavior.